naninovel/docs/docs/guide/choices.md

 Edit the handler: change font, textures, add animations, etc. For more information on the available UI building tools, check the [Unity documentation](https://docs.unity3d.com/Packages/com.unity.ugui@latest).

 Expose the handler to engine resources using choice handler manager GUI, which can be accessed with `Naninovel -> Resources -> Choice Handlers` editor context menu.
-Add a new record using `+` (plus) button, enter actor ID (can differ from the prefab name) and double click the record to open actor settings.
+Add a new record using `+` (plus) button, enter actor ID (can differ from the prefab name) and double-click the record to open actor settings.
 Drag-drop handler prefab to the `Resource` field.

 ![](https://i.gyazo.com/cb3a0ff7f22b22cec6546acb388719fc.mp4)